LeaWeiss206/Babys-Stroller-Store/README.md

 # Babys-Stroller-Store

-CartMart is a React-based project that simulates a shopping cart store.
+Babys-Stroller-Store  is a React-based project that simulates a shopping cart store.
 Users can browse through a selection of products, add items to their cart, and manage their purchases seamlessly.
 The project demonstrates key e-commerce functionalities, including product listing, cart management, and checkout processes.

 ## Features